Part One: Onboarding

 Once you have your proof of residency and an address, you’ve unlocked the next set of tasks.

 - CPR number — Your person number, like an SSN.
 The CPR number consists of ten digits.
 The first six digits are your date of birth (day, month and year) while the last four digits provide a unique identification number for all citizens in Denmark.
-Show up early at the International House (opens at 10am most days, and sometimes closes as early as 2pm) to get a number and see a human who can help you with this as soon as you have your proof of address.
+Show up early at the International House (opens at 10am most days, and sometimes closes as early as 2pm) to get a number and see a human who can help you with this as soon as you have your proof of address, or apply online.
 They will also sign you up for NemID and your yellow card if you ask.
 Bring: proof of residence, passports, marriage certificate if applicable, proof of address, offer letter from your employer.

 - Bank account — requires proof of address (a bill, or your lease), CPR number, passport.
 I would recommend picking a bank close to your house because you have to physically be present for many services.
 We used Danske Bank because they had a special service for expats.

 - NemID — your digital signature and single sign-on (SSO) for public services.
-Requires proof of address and bank account to activate.
+Requires proof of address and a bank account to activate.
 You will get a letter with a hidden window code to activate, and a physical card in the mail with lots of numbers (keys) on it.
 Then, you can download the new NemID app which allows you to do the equivalent of a 2-factor authentication for most Danish websites.
 It’s kind of an amazing system.

 With your NemID and CPR number set up, you are finally eligible to get your yellow card, and set up your online life.